 How will your project progress?
 Indicate the dates of project initiation and completion for each step of your design, implementation, and assessment.

 Because you will be working with human subjects (i.e. your students) during this project, you'll need to apply for IRB approval to collect data on your classroom project.
 Please note that you must be CITI-trained to conduct an IRB project.
 See Instructions for CITI courses [PDF] if you need help.
 A great document to help you get started is What You Need to Do to Submit an IRB Protocol for the First Time [DOCX].

 All IRB-related materials can be found on the ORSP Research Compliance website (see links page):

 Many SoTL projects are exempt.
 See the Human Subjects Research Application for Exemption [DOCX], which you will need to submit as part of your IRB application.
-For your convenience, you can also check out this Guide to Writing a Research Protocol [DOCX].

 Contact The Office of Research & Sponsored Programs at 617-725-4169 with any IRB questions.